Starting Your First Dictation on Android

 Can I move or snooze the Flow Bubble?

-Yes.
-Drag the bubble anywhere on screen — it snaps to the nearest edge with a small margin.
-In Hold Mode, you can drag it while actively dictating.
 While in a text field (with the bubble in its Ready state), drag the bubble toward the snooze target that appears near the bottom of the screen to snooze it for 10 minutes.
+You'll see a toast: "Wispr Flow is snoozed for 10 min.
+Shake your phone to bring it back."
 Snooze is only available when a text field is focused.
 To wake it, shake your phone, tap the "End snooze now" card on the home screen, or wait for it to reappear.

 How do I change the Flow Bubble size?

-Open the side navigation drawer → Settings → Flow Bubble Size.
-Use the slider to choose from four preset sizes.
-You can also enable Shrink the bubble when not in use to minimize the bubble after 5 seconds of inactivity — tap it to restore it and immediately start recording.
-Two related sub-options, Shrink to a dot and Shrink the bubble in search fields, only become available when Shrink the bubble when not in use is enabled.
-Shrink the bubble in search fields takes effect immediately (no 5-second delay).
+You can also enable Shrink the bubble when not in use to minimize the bubble after a short period of inactivity — tap it to restore it and immediately start recording.
+Two related sub-options, Shrink to a dot and Shrink the bubble in search fields, become available when shrink-when-not-in-use is enabled.
+Shrink the bubble in search fields takes effect immediately, with no delay.
 All three settings are off by default.

 My dictated text isn't being inserted